Do hearing aids help tinnitus?

 - The Combination style of hearing aids not only improve your hearing they can give you the flexibility to listen to a range of sounds (masking, relaxing and attention refocusing) that can help with your tinnitus treatment.

 The short answer again is yes, not necessarily in terms of brand, but our experience is the “open behind the ear” style is normally the best for people with tinnitus.

-As mentioned above it is certainly worth considering the use of modern digital combination style hearing aids that give you the flexibility to use not only the sounds provided by the hearing aid manufacturers, but also the specialist 3D and attention refocusing sounds from Tinnitus Tunes.
+As mentioned above it is certainly worth considering the use of modern digital combination style hearing aids that give you the flexibility to the sounds provided by the hearing aid manufacturers, and the specialist 3D and attention refocusing sounds from Tinnitus Tunes.

-Having hearing aids that are blue-tooth enabled means you can send Tinnitus Tunes sounds from your music player or smart phone wirelessly direct to your hearing aids - magic!
+Blue-tooth enabled hearing aids mean you can send Tinnitus Tunes sounds from your music player or smart phone direct to your hearing aids - magic!

 Does fitting & “tuning” of the hearing aid make a difference?

-We will cover this in more detail in a future article (coming very soon), including providing an explanation of some jargon you might hear like “low compression kneepoint” and “wide dynamic range compression”.
+We will cover this in more detail in a future article, including providing an explanation of some jargon you might hear like “low compression kneepoint” and “wide dynamic range compression”.